Nestle wraps up 20 billion Swiss franc share buyback, launches new program

-ZURICH (Reuters) - Swiss food giant Nestle said on Monday it had completed a 20 billion Swiss franc ($20.7 billion) share buyback program and reiterated plans for a new one up to the same amount starting next year.
+ZURICH (Reuters) - Swiss food giant Nestle (NESN.S) said on Monday it had completed a 20 billion Swiss franc ($20.7 billion) share buyback program and reiterated plans for a new one up to the same amount starting next year.

 Since July 4, 2017, Nestle said it had repurchased 225,186,059 of its shares at an average price per share of 88.82 Swiss francs.